KaiyangLi1992/Privacy-Preserving-Social-Network-Embedding/README.md

 ## Data

 In order to use your own data, you have to provide
-* an N by N adjacency matrix (N is the number of nodes), and
+* an N by N adjacency matrix (N is the number of nodes),
 * an N by D feature matrix (D is the number of features per node)
 * an N by M attribute matrix (M is the number of attibutes per node)